datacoves/docs/docs/getting-started/Admin/README.md

 # Datacoves Getting Started Guides - Admin

+## Introduction
+Welcome Admin!

+You have the importand role of configuring the Datacoves platform to fit your needs.
+No worries, you are not alone.
+We are here to help you every step of the way so you and your team can start delivering valuable data insights in no time!

 ## Create your account

 The first step with Datacoves is setting up your account.
 We usually do this on a call with you.
 However, please view the important information before the call for a smooth onboarding.